vielhuber/mjmlhelper/README.md

 }
 ```

-if you want a small mjml boilerplate, simply copy it out
+if you want a small mjml boilerplate, simply copy it out:
 ```
 cp ./node_modules/mjml2cr/boilerplate/* *
 ```